18F/methods/_methods/kj-method.md

 ---
 layout: card
 title: KJ method
+description: A facilitated exercise in which participants list their individual priorities onto cards, collect them as a group, organize them by relationship, and establish group priorities through individual voting.
 category: Discover
 what: A facilitated exercise in which participants list their individual priorities onto cards, collect them as a group, organize them by relationship, and establish group priorities through individual voting.
 why: To reach a consensus on priorities of subjective, qualitative data with a group of people.
 This is especially helpful with larger groups of stakeholders and groups with high risk of disagreement.